 - The right to enjoy certain parental benefits, like custody and visitation

 You might also be denied certain employment opportunities or even public assistance upon being convicted of a crime.
-Here at the Simmrin Law Group, we strongly advise that you speak with a lawyer skilled in the area of criminal law who can help you determine whether a plea deal is the right way to go.
+Therefore, we strongly advise that you speak with a lawyer skilled in criminal law who can help you determine whether a plea deal is the right way to go.

 Right to Appeal